Robert C. Hilliard (attorney): Career

-In 1986, Hilliard founded the law firm of Hilliard Muñoz Gonzales, LLP, in Corpus Christi, Texas.
+In 1985, Hilliard founded The Law Offices of Robert C. Hilliard.
+It later became Hilliard Muñoz, until 2010 when Rudy Gonzales joined and the law firm became Hilliard Muñoz Gonzales, LLP, all based in Corpus Christi, Texas.
 Hilliard received his certification from the Texas Board of Legal Specialization in Personal Injury Trial Law in 1990 and Civil Trial Law in 1992.

 In 2012, Hilliard and Steve Shadowen co-founded Hilliard & Shadowen, LLP, in Austin, Texas, a law firm that engages in antitrust and civil rights litigation.

 In 2017, the firm Hilliard Muñoz Gonzales, LLP became Hilliard Martinez Gonzales, LLP in when founding partner Jacobo Munoz retired, and John Martinez was made managing partner.
 In 2020, they opened an office in Chicago, IL.

+In 2023, Hilliard Martinez Gonzales became Hilliard Law.

-Notable Cases
+Notable cases

+Icon Park/Tyre Sampson

+On March 24, 2022, Tyre Sampson, a 14-year-old boy, fell from a ride at Icon Park amusement park in Orlando, Florida.
+His parents hired attorneys Ben Crump and Bob Hilliard after their son fell to his death.
+On February 6, 2023, the Orlando FreeFall owner reached a settlement to begin dismantling ride after Sampson’s death.
+In May, 2023, the Florida Legislature passed the "Tyre Sampson Act".

 Hernández vs. Mesa

 Hilliard represented the family of Sergio Hernández, an unarmed 15-year-old Mexican citizen who was shot and killed by a U.S. Border Patrol agent in 2010.
 The court found in favor of Mesa.
 Hernández was standing on Mexican soil when shot.
-The cases sparked a confrontation between former Mexican President Felipe Calderón and former U.S. Secretary of State Hillary Clinton.
+The cases led a confrontation between former Mexican President Felipe Calderón and former U.S. Secretary of State Hillary Clinton.

+GM Ignition Switch Litigation

+Hilliard was appointed by Federal Judge Jesse Furman of the Southern District of New York as co-lead counsel in the National General Motors (GM) ignition switch litigation.
+Hilliard represented 326 clients with liability claims, of which 53 involved a fatality, and helped negotiate GM’s $575 million settlement to resolve over half of all claims in the multidistrict litigation and a shareholder class action.